serghiou/rtransparent/README.md

 ```

-## Naming convention
+## Usage

-Functions that work on txt files extracted from PDFs do not end in `_pmc`.
+Inspect the vignette to learn how to use this package.
+Note this naming convention: functions that work on txt files extracted from PDFs do not end in `_pmc`.
 Functions that work on XML files from NLM end in `_pmc`.
 To run all functions on PMC use the `rt_all_pmc` function.
 To get all meta-data from PMC articles, use the `rt_meta_pmc` function.

 ## Coming soon